A lot has changed in the world of training in less than two years.

 - Could you design specific activities that suit people offsite?

 Name tents are useful although they are not quite as obvious as life size cardboard cut-outs!

 Tip 6.
 Create remote buddies

 Could you ensure that everyone who is physically present is allocated a ‘remote buddy‘ ?

 This remote buddy is kept up to speed by their ‘onsite buddy’.

 An onsite buddy can ask their remote buddy whether they need an update or if they’re not clear on anything.

 By taking this approach, each remote delegate has an in-room advocate, who will bear them and their interests in mind.

-This could take a lot or pressure off you as the facilitator.
+This approach will also take a lot or pressure off you as the facilitator or hybrid workshop host!